Core Concepts¶

 Global nodes¶

 Global nodes are reachable from any conversation node in the flow without requiring explicit edges from every source.
-They are a Retell Conversation Flow concept supported in the IR.
+Useful for "transfer to manager," "I want to start over," and similar interrupts that should fire from anywhere.

 Each global node has a global_node_setting containing: